chongtianfeiyu/gitnote/Javanote.md

 			ts.add("王五");
 			ts.add("赵六");
 			System.out.println(ts);
+>
 			//use TreeSet class
-			//class apple do not has implements the interface comparator itself that we must implement it by ourselves TreeSet<apple> ts1 = new TreeSet<>(new Comparator<apple>(){
+			//class apple do not has implements the interface comparator itself that we must implement it by ourselves。In this sample，we use anonymous class to override the func of compare() in the interface Compatator.
+			TreeSet<apple> ts1 = new TreeSet<>(new Comparator<apple>(){
+			//use anonymous class to override the func compare() in the interface Comparator to provide a Comparator object for TreeSet.
 			@Override
 			public int compare(apple o1,apple o2)
 			{